Skip to main content

 Vote Notes on Legislation

 Senate Amendment to HR 5325 – Fiscal Year 2017 Continuing Resolution: YES.
 This bill avoids a government shutdown on October 1st by extending current spending authority through December 9th.
 This is the WORST way to fund the government, because it fails to exercise congressional oversight through the budget and appropriations bills.
+Unfortunately, sincere but poorly reasoned opposition from the “Freedom Caucus” blocked adoption of the budget this year and doomed legislative efforts to exercise that oversight.

 Issues:Fiscal and EconomicGovernment Regulation